Computer Science (MSc)

 Computer Science: the right master’s programme for you?

-The programme is open for students with an internationally recognized bachelor’s degree in computer science or equivalent.
+The programme is open for students with an internationally recognized bachelor’s degree in computer science, AI or equivalent.
 You will be trained as an independent researcher, equipped with the necessary skills to advance your career as a computer scientist.

 Read more about the entry requirements for Computer Science.